dkraczkowski/dkraczkowski.github.io/articles/technical-debt-thoughts/README.md

 # Technical Debt: Experience, Thoughts and Strategies

 Throughout my career, I've encountered a substantial amount of technical debt, a challenge that many in the software industry can relate to.
 Despite employing numerous methods and significant resources to tackle this issue, it remains an unavoidable part of our daily struggle.
-My recent experience with this "wild plant" was the trigger for this article.
-Without wasting more of your time, let's delve into the nature of technical debt and explore potential solutions to handle it, making development easier while preserving your sanity.
+My recent experience with this "wild beast" was the trigger for this article.
+Without wasting more of your time, let's dive into the nature of technical debt and explore potential solutions to deal with it.

 ## The Nature of Technical Debt